hi-swapx/docs/sdk/v3/guides/liquidity/01-position-data.md

 ## Introduction

 This guide will introduce us to **liquidity positions** in SwapX V3 and present the `v3-sdk` classes and Contracts used to interact with the protocol.
-The concepts and code snippets showcased here can be found across the **Pooling Liquidity** examples in the SwapX code examples [repository](https://github.com/SwapX/examples).

 In this guide, we will take a look at the [Position](../../reference/classes/Position.md) and [NonfungiblePositionManager](../../reference/classes/NonfungiblePositionManager.md) classes, as well as the [NonfungiblePositionManager Contract](../../../../contracts/v3/reference/periphery/NonfungiblePositionManager.md).